Skip to content

 pnpm junior upgrade

-On a fresh database, this creates the vector extension, the junior_memory_memories table, and the junior_memory_embeddings table with a vector(1536) column.
+On a fresh database, this creates the vector and btree_gin extensions, the junior_memory_memories table, and the junior_memory_embeddings table with a vector(1536) column plus its HNSW cosine index.

 Confirm memory storage and recall work end to end.
 In a Slack conversation where Junior has actor context, ask Junior to store an explicit memory: